TurbulentDynamics/tdLBGeometryRushtonTurbineLib/README.md

-# tdGeometryRushtonTurbineLib
+# Turbulent Dynamics Geometry Rushton Turbine Library

-A description of this package.
+Produces the point cloud of a Rushton Turbine for the LB simulation